dirkwhoffmann/vAmigaTS/Agnus/DIWV/README.md

 DDFSTRT is set in the same line where it hits.
 It is set close to the DDFSTRT position.

+#### onoff1

+Modifies DIWVSTRT and DIWSTOP in the middle of some scanlines.
+The comparison value will start or stop matching the current vertical position.

 Dirk Hoffmann, 2022